4 Reasons Why Companies are Adopting Telework

 Part of your job as the workplace manager is to actively and consistently seek out ways to cut expenses without sacrificing service or product.
 An organization’s real estate represents one of their largest expenses, second only to costs associated with their workforce.
 It makes sense, then, that teleworking stands to significantly reduce an enterprise’s overhead expenses.
 If you have not already invested in mobile technology, now is the time to do so.
 The initial investment might feel like a financial burden, at first, but the workplace of the future is upon us and our workforce has to have the tools to operate without boundaries.

 By allowing employees to work remotely, many organizations have decreased their real estate portfolio, saving on rent and other related expenses.
 In total, businesses have reported a savings of approximately $8,000 a year per employee; IBM reported a savings in real estate costs of $50 million.
-Imagine what positive changes you could make with that kind of change in budget.
+Imagine what positive changes you could make with that kind Businesses can save an estimated $11,000 a year per employee;.

 The technology that companies adopt to enable telecommuting allows teams to collaborate in real time from anywhere members are located.
 Participants can access teleconferencing, web conferencing and “telepresence” from almost anywhere.
 So, when people can’t be in the same physical place, the meeting will still go on.